-- Reconstruct Robla, Bell, and Taylor schools and modernize Glenwood to be more comparable with the new Main Avenue School
+- Reconstruct Robla, Bell, and Taylor Schools, and Modernize Glenwood

-- Make the District eligible to receive additional State grants for facility improvements
+- Make the district eligible to compete for additional State grants

 What are General Obligation (G.O.)
 Bonds?